 Councils are comprised of a mayor and councillors.

-Council size varies from 5 to 9 members depending on the population of the municipality.
+Council size varies from five to nine members depending on the population of the municipality.

-Municipalities, along with non-municipal areas form part of the regional district system.
+Municipalities, along with non-municipal areas (known as electoral areas) form part of the regional district system.

 Municipal councils appoint one or more members to sit as municipal representatives on their respective regional board.

-This requirement to wear "two hats" is a unique and challenging aspect of the local government system in British Columbia.
+This requirement to wear "two hats" is a unique and challenging aspect of the local government system in B.C.

-Municipalities are the cornerstone of the local government system in British Columbia.
+Municipalities are the cornerstone of the local government system in B.C.

 This recognition is unique in Canada and enables municipalities to provide a wide variety of services that are reflective of their community's needs

-Municipalities have broad service authority to provide core responsibilities that include but are not limited to the following:
+Municipalities have broad service authority to provide core responsibilities that include, and are not limited, to the following:

 Municipalities have flexibility in how and what services they provide, including the ability to enter into private partnerships (PDF 361KB).